Monarchy of the Bahamas: Origin

-In 1629, King Charles I granted Robert Heath, attorney general of England, territories in America including "Bahama and all other Isles and Islands lying southerly there or neare upon the foresayd continent".
+In 1629, King Charles I granted Robert Heath, attorney general, territories in America including "Bahama and all other Isles and Islands lying southerly there or neare upon the foresayd continent".
 Charles Towne was settled in 1660 and named for King Charles II, but its name was changed to Nassau after William III came to the throne; the German region Nassau was a holding of William's family.

 The Bahamas became a British crown colony in 1718, when the British clamped down on piracy.

 In August 1940, the Duke of Windsor was appointed Governor of the Bahamas.
 He arrived in the colony with his wife Wallis, Duchess of Windsor.
 The Duke was praised at the time for his efforts to combat poverty on the islands.

 In May 1963, a conference was held in London to consider a new constitution for the islands.
 The islands were granted full internal self-government, with the governor retaining reserved powers only for foreign affairs, defense, and internal security.

-On 10 July 1973, Charles, Prince of Wales delivered the official documents to Prime Minister Lynden Pindling, officially declaring the Bahamas a fully independent nation, within the Commonwealth of Nations.
+On 10 July 1973, Charles, Prince of Wales delivered the official documents to Prime Minister Lynden Pindling, officially declaring the Bahamas a fully independent nation within the Commonwealth of Nations.
 Shortly after independence, Sir John Paul was appointed the first governor-general of the Bahamas, the vice-regal representative of Elizabeth II, Queen of the Bahamas.

-In 2013, Charles, while reminiscing about officiating at Independence celebrations on behalf of the Queen, said:
+In 2013, Charles, while reminiscing about officiating at independence celebrations on behalf of the Queen, said:

-I remember in those days I was young enough to be able to attend three - not one - but three, Independence Balls in the same night!
-That was quite an undertaking and I have never forgotten dancing with Mrs Pindling, who was the wife of the then Prime Minister of the Bahamas, and a whole lot of other remarkable ladies in The Bahamas.
+I remember in those days I was young enough to be able to attend three – not one – but three, Independence Balls in the same night!
+That was quite an undertaking and I have never forgotten dancing with Mrs Pindling, who was the wife of the then Prime Minister of the Bahamas, and a whole lot of other remarkable ladies in the Bahamas.